J535D165/datahugger/README.md

 **Tip:** On some systems, you have to quote the DOI or URL.
 For example: `datahugger "10.5061/dryad.31zcrjdm5" data`.

-## Options

-### Skip large files

-For most repositories, it is possible to skip files that exceed a certain number of bytes.
-For `load_repositories` use the argument `max_file_size` (in bytes).
-For example, you want to skip files larger than 50Mb, use `max_file_size=50000000`.
-For the command line interface, use `--max_file_size`.

-### Extract single zip

-Some services like [Zenodo](zenodo.org) don't offer an option to preserve folder structures.
-Therefore, the content is often zipped before being uploaded to the service.
-In this case, Datahugger will unzip the file to the output folder by default.
-Set this option to False to disable(`unzip`).

-### Download mode

-By default, Datahugger skips the download of files and datasets that are already available on the local system.
-To change this behavior, use the argument `download_mode`.
-The options are: "skip_if_exists", "force_redownload".

 ## Tips and tricks

 - No need to struggle with DOIs versus DOI URLs.
 They both work (and more).
 Example: The values `10.5061/dryad.x3ffbg7m8`, `doi:10.5061/dryad.x3ffbg7m8`, [`https://doi.org/10.5061/dryad.x3ffbg7m8`](https://doi.org/10.5061/dryad.x3ffbg7m8), and [`https://datadryad.org/stash/dataset/doi:10.5061/dryad.x3ffbg7m8`](https://datadryad.org/stash/dataset/doi:10.5061/dryad.x3ffbg7m8) all point to the same dataset.
-- Do not repuplish the dataset when you are uploading your data to an scientific data repository.
+- Do not republish the dataset when you are uploading your data to an scientific data repository.
 These storages resources can be used better :)
 - Are you using git?
 Add the folder to the `.gitignore` file.
 This prevents committing all results to the repo.

 ## Interesting reads